magnetsystems/r2m-cli/README.md

 r2m> gen -e example.txt
 ```

 This generates the Mobile API for all platforms under the <code>mobile/</code> directory by default.
-You can customize the location of the output with <code>-o</code> as well as select on only one platform, for instance <code>ios</code>
+You can customize the location of the output with <code>-o</code> as well as select on only one platform, for instance <code>android</code>, with:
 ```
 r2m> gen -e example.text -o myproject/myapp/src/main/java android
 ```